sara-sabr/ITStrategy/presentations/en/SLF.md

 #### How we are **NOT** doing this

-We instead will focus on IT's ability to quickly respond to business changes
+We instead focus on IT's ability to quickly respond to business changes

 --

 #### How we are **doing** this

-In the open.
-All are welcome and invited to comment and contribute to the strategies at all times -- as far customers, private sector partners, other levels of government, or other departments.
+In the Open.
+All are welcome and invited to comment and contribute to the strategies at all times

+Customers, private sector partners, other levels of government, or other departments...

 --